 Distribution: C - Tosc (Puntillo & Ottonello 1997, Puntillo 2000, Ravera & al. 2015b).
 S - Camp, Cal (Puntillo & Vezda 1994, Puntillo 1995, 1996, 2000).

 Description: Thallus crustose, thinly episubstratic, ecorticate, grey-green, granulose to continuous-cracked, usually not producing goniocysts.
 Apothecia biatorine, usually numerous, constricted at base, 0.1-0.25(-0.5) mm across, yellow-orange to orange-red, with a flat to convex, epruinose disc, and a slightly prominent, finally excluded proper margin.
 Proper exciple paraplectenchymatous, without crystals, of very thin-walled (0.5-1 μm), not distinctly radiating hyphae, the outer rim yellowish green, the medullary part colourless.
-Epithecium colourless or yellowish green, indistinctly delimited from the hymenium, K-, N-; hyrnenium 30-50 μm high, mostly colourless; paraphyses mostly simple, (0.8-)1-1.5 μm thick at mid-level, the apical cells clavate or only slightly thickened, to 3-4(-7) μm wide; hypothecium poorly developed, colourless to straw-coloured.
-Asci 8-spored, cylindrical-clavate, approaching the Bacidia-type, the ocular chamber lacking, the axial body never penetrating through the d-layer.
-Ascospores 3(-5)-septate, hyaline, needle-like, straight, not twisted in the asci, 21-37(-40) x 0.8-1.5 μm.
+Epithecium colourless or yellowish green, indistinctly delimited from the hymenium, K-, N-; hymenium 30-50 μm high, mostly colourless; paraphyses mostly simple, (0.8-)1-1.5 μm thick at mid-level, the apical cells clavate or only slightly thickened, to 3-4(-7) μm wide; hypothecium poorly developed, colourless to straw-coloured.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass) never penetrating through the entire d-layer, the wall K/I-, but the thin outer gel K/I+ blue, Bacidia-type.
+Ascospores 3(-5)-septate, hyaline, needle-like, straight, not twisted in the asci, 28-38 x 1-2 μm.
 Pycnidia immersed, colourless.
 Conidia filiform, curved, 0-l-septate, 30-43 x 0.5-1 μm.
 Photobiont chlorococcoid, the cells 5-12(-14) μm in diam.
 Spot tests: thallus and apothecia K-, C-, KC-, P-, UV-.
 Chemistry: thallus without lichen substances.